finjimcam/finjimcam.github.io/README.md

 ---

 ## Profile
-Aspiring data analyst with a passion for football and a strong foundation in coding and data analysis.
-Currently a student with hands-on experience in various coding projects and football-related work.
-Seeking an opportunity to gain work experience in football data analysis in the UK.
+Aspiring data analyst with a passion for football, possessing a robust foundation in coding and Statistics .
+As a current student, I have acquired hands-on experience through various coding projects and related them back to football.
+Eager to further develop my skills and contribute to the field, off the field.

 ---